 History

-Located along a natural passage through the Appalachian Mountains, the spring and community figured importantly in regional history.
+Located along a natural passage through the Appalachian Mountains, the spring and community played a significant role in regional history.
 Long before European settlement, a Native American trail led through the area and likely visited the spring.
-It's possible that Mary Draper Ingles saw the spring during her capture by the Shawnee in 1755.
+It's possible that Mary Draper Ingles saw the spring during her captivity and travel with the Shawnee in 1755.

 Rutherford B. Hayes visited the area during the Civil War and described the spring as remarkably large.
 "The water gushes out copiously, runs on the surface a few rods, and runs again into the earth,” he said.